"Ghost Reveries" Album Review: This May Be Opeth's Best Album

 The two part song Reverie/Harlequin Forest showcases Mikael Akerfeldt’s first real attempt at a song dominated by clean vocals and he does a good job.
 The song is about someone that is trying to escape the hounds that are chasing him.
 If he becomes cursed then everyone will see this.
 There is a very strong force, perhaps an unseen monster that is causing the trees of the forest to burn, creating a set of blackened ash.

 The first song called Ghost of Perdition has a riff that is slow picking style and the beginning of the song has that progressive atmosphere.
 The song is about a woman whose soul has been possessed and she is being told that she has to live before her death as she is destined to die young.
 The song has acoustic passages reminiscent of the band’s earlier days.
-There is lead guitar work that is influenced by 1980 Black Sabbath.
-I have only listened through the album once as of this writing and it is quite impressive!
+There is lead guitar work that is influenced by 1980's Black Sabbath.

 The Baying of the Hounds: a Musical Masterpiece?
 Yes